-The Ohio Academic Resources Network (OARnet) was created in 1987 by the Ohio Board of Regents, now the Ohio Department of HIgher Education, through legislation by the Ohio General Assembly [O.R.C., section 3333.04(V)].
-OARnet was founded to provide Ohio researchers with their first "online" access to the high performance computing resources of the Ohio Supercomputer Center, established in Columbus earlier that same year.
+The Ohio Academic Resources Network (OARnet) was created in 1987 by the Ohio Board of Regents, now the Ohio Department of Higher Education, through legislation by the Ohio General Assembly [O.R.C., section 3333.04(V)].
+OARnet was founded to provide Ohio researchers with their first "online" access to the high performance computing resources of the Ohio Supercomputer Center (OSC), established in Columbus earlier that same year.

 Exponentially increasing demand from college and university researchers for statewide connectivity and increased bandwidth led to the acquisition of dark fiber to create a highly scalable, fiber-optic infrastructure, launched in November 2004.
 The new network was referred to as the Third Frontier Network and, later, OSCnet, both for a period when OARnet operated as the networking division of OSC.

 In 2007, Governor Strickland established the Ohio Broadband Council and Broadband Ohio Network [EO 2007 24S] to extend the reach of Ohio's broadband resources, further Ohio's leadership in network innovation and improve technology access for all citizens throughout the state.